 Elena Rossini has been on a mission to promote the visibility of women and minority filmmakers.
 As a verified artist on GIPHY, Rossini has been populating the internet with 7-second GIFs of female directors and cinematographers – now totaling over 200.
 The project has made headlines on sites like Mashable and the Huffington Post.

 In 2018 Rossini started a second GIPHY channel: she has created hundreds of GIFs that celebrate the visibility of women and minorities across professional fields (authors, scientists, CEOs, engineers…).
 The channel also features Instagram stickers with empowering messages.
-As of May 2020, these GIFs and stickers have been viewed and used more than 800 million times.
+As of May 2020, these GIFs and stickers have been viewed and used more than 1 billion times.

 Elena Rossini works as a freelance filmmaker in various positions (director, producer, editor, motion graphics designer and local fixer in France and Italy).
 She is currently producing the follow-up to her critically acclaimed documentary The Illusionists titled The Realists.